ericoc/seizures.ericoc.com/readme.md

 - Volume
 - Brightness
 - Network identifier, either:
-    * The current Wi-Fi SSID that the device is connected to and using
+    * The current Wi-Fi SSID that the device is connected to and using.
-    * Alternatively, the IP address of the device, if Wi-Fi is not connected
+    * Alternatively, the IP address of the device, if Wi-Fi is not connected.

 The data is collected on the device and sent in a JSON payload to this Flask application's `/add` end-point, where it is processed and stored in InfluxDB via line protocol.

-Fun fact: changes made to the configuration of any Apple Shortcut are shared via iCloud automatically.
+With latitude and longitude in InfluxDB, I use the Google Maps JavaScript API.

-With latitude and longitude in InfluxDB, I use the Google Maps JavaScript API This allows me to precisely map where each and every one of my seizures took place, and list them by time (to the nano-second!) on this mobile-friendly website for later review/analysis.
+This allows me to precisely map where each and every one of my seizures took place, and list them by time (to the nano-second!) on this mobile-friendly website for later review/analysis.